EYFS at GRDS

 Early Years Foundation Stage

-GEMS Royal Dubai school is an outstanding school with an experienced team of Early Years Practitioners.
-We are a passionate and dedicated team who take pride in delivering an enhanced version of the Early Years Foundation Stage (EYFS) Curriculum framework combining it with our core values and the HPL Values, Attitudes and Attributes and the Advanced Cognitive Performance Characteristics.
+GEMS Royal Dubai school is an outstanding school with an experienced team of Early Years teachers.
+We are a passionate and dedicated team who take pride in delivering an enhanced version of the Early Years Foundation Stage (EYFS) Curriculum framework combining it with our HPL Values, Attitudes and Attributes and the Advanced Cognitive Performance Characteristics.
 We specifically plan and adapt our teaching through inquiry based thinking, using the child’s voice as the starting point for all of our focus activities and provision which have cross curricular links and real-life learning opportunities.

 Assistant Headteacher - EYFS & Year 1